Common envelope jets supernovae with a black hole companion as possible high energy neutrino sources: Neutrino production inside the jets

 where $E_{\rm 1j}(t_{\rm c})$ is the energy of a jet that is launched from a certain orbital radius and has a duration $t_{\rm c}$ (equation \ref{eq:t_cross}) and $V$ is the volume of such a jet.
-Assuming the collimated jets become cylindrical through collimation shocks after a very short time, we can approximate the volume of one jet as $V \approx \pi r_{\rm j}^{2}z_{\rm s}$ where $r_{\rm j}$ is the constant cylindrical radius of the collimated jet (equation \ref{eq:r_cylindrical}).
-Substituting this volume into equation (\ref{eq:MagenticEnergyDensity}) and scaling with typical values we find that the magnetic field strength of the jets is
+Assuming that the collimated jets become cylindrical through collimation shocks after a very short time, we can approximate the volume of one jet as $V \approx \pi r_{\rm j}^{2}z_{\rm s}$ where $r_{\rm j}$ is the constant cylindrical radius of the collimated jet (equation \ref{eq:r_cylindrical}), $z_{\rm s}=z_{\rm is}$ for the internal shock and $z_{\rm s}=z_{\rm cs}$ for the collimation shock.
+Substituting this volume into equation (\ref{eq:MagenticEnergyDensity}) and scaling with typical values we find that the comoving magnetic field strength of the jets is

-Compared with chocked GRB jets that serve as another possible source of high energy neutrinos (e.g., \citealt{MuraseIoka2013}; \citealt{Sennoetal2016}; \citealt{DentonTamborra2018}), the jets in the CEJSN high energy neutrinos scenario have lower luminosities ($L_{\rm 1j} \approx 10 ^{41}- 10^{42.5} \erg \s^{-1}$ compared with $L_{\rm 1j}({\rm GRB}) \approx 10 ^{49}- 10^{51} \erg \s^{-1} $) but their supply of energy is for a longer time (about $t_{\rm c} \approx 10^4 \s$ compared with $t_{\rm j} ({\rm GRB}) \approx 30 \s$).
-This results in comparable magnetic field strengths. \cite{Piran2005} found that internal shocks in GRB jets have magnetic fields of $B\approx 10^{6} \G$.
-Since chocked GRB jets have lower powers then regular GRB jets, this supports our findings. \cite{Muraseetal2013} also consider low power GRB jets with longer duration as high energy neutrinos sources,